sanjaybora04/attendance_portal/README.md

 pip install -r 'requirements.txt'
 ```

+* ### Configuration :-

+* Set your email and password to send otps
+  * Go to `server/config/keys` and set your outlook mail id and password.
+  > If you want to email service other than outlook then configure transporter in `server/routes/root/routes`

+* Set your server baseurl in `client/src/api`

 ## How to use :-

 * Run this command inside client folder to start the react app